 6. how playlists will handle when songs in a playlist can be on cloud, device, and SD card

 7. when the SD card with DRM protected content are added onto another device that might not have the right to play those DRM content.

-Since most devices in US don’t have SD card feature, I ordered a phone from China that supports SD card and started doing research on all the cases I mentioned above.
-Plus, I also started playing around with other apps that support SD card and I wrote the below document to solve every scenarios I mentioned above.
+Since most devices in US don’t have SD card feature, I ordered a phone from China that supports SD card and started doing research on all the cases mentioned above.
+Plus, I also started testing around with other apps that support SD card and I wrote the below document to solve every scenarios I mentioned above.

 The redesign of navigation has dramatically improved the usage of the music app on all platforms.
-More prime content were consumed which helped us learned a lot more about our users’ behavior which led us to even expand more on the streaming music business with Music Unlimited.
+More prime content were consumed which helped us learned a lot more about our users’ behaviors which led us to even expand more on the streaming music business with Music Unlimited.